 Green River has one of the largest Running Start programs in Washington.
 We appreciate your diligence in working with your students to participate in the program.
 Here you will find useful information to help you better serve your students.
+Please let us know if there is anything we can add to this page to make it more comprehensive.

 1. Apply for Admission Online

-Prior to taking the COMPASS assessment, apply for admission to Green River Community College.
+Prior to taking the COMPASS assessment, apply for admission to Green River College.
 It is ideal to apply at least a few days prior to taking the COMPASS in order to allow time for application processing.

 2. Take the COMPASS Assessment